MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_AdRequestId** - A unique identifier for ad retrieval attempts

+- **Data_AdService** - The advertisement platform associated with retrieved ad content

 - **Data_AdType** - The type of advertisement

 - **Data_AuctionId** - A unique identifier for ad placement auction